Dynamic Assortment Selection under the Nested Logit Models: A regret lower bound

-We note the condition that $M$ is divisible by 4 is only a technical condition and does not affect the main message delivered in Theorem \ref{thm:lower-bound}, which shows necessary dependency on $M$ asymptotically when $M$ is large.
-Our lower bound construction treats $N$ as a constant.
-In particular, in our constructions of adversarial model parameters $\{r_{ij},v_{ij}\}_{i,j=1}^{M,N}$, each nest consists of $N=3$ items.
-Since $N$ is a constant, Eq.~(\ref{eq:lower-bound}) cannot possibly be tight in terms of dependence on $N$.
-The optimal dependence on $N$ is a technically very challenging problem and we leave it as an open problem.
+\end{theorem} \begin{remark} The condition that $M$ is divisible by 4 is only a technical condition and does not affect the main message delivered in Theorem \ref{thm:lower-bound}, which shows necessary dependency on $M$ asymptotically when $M$ is large. \end{remark}

+{ \begin{remark}{(Discussion on the dependency of $M$)}\; Comparing Theorem \ref{thm:lower-bound} with the regret upper bound in Corollary \ref{cor:regret-preliminary}, we notice that when $T$ (time horizon) is large compared to $M$ (the number of nests), both regret bounds have an $O(\sqrt{M})$ dependency on $M$.
+This suggests that our algorithm and regret analysis delivers \emph{optimal} dependency of regret on the number of nests $M$ in a dynamic nested assortment planning problem. \end{remark}

+\begin{remark}{(Discussion on the dependency of $N$)} \; Comparing Theorem \ref{thm:lower-bound} with the regret upper bound in Corollary \ref{cor:regret-preliminary}, we notice that there is a gap of $\sqrt{N}$ between the upper and lower bounds.

+We conjecture that the \emph{upper bound} with an additional $O(\sqrt{N})$ factor is in fact tight.
+Actually, because our proposed algorithm treats each ``level set'' assortments (within each nest) as standalone estimation units, it is intuitive to see that the regret that \emph{our algorithm incurs} has to scale polynomially with $N$.
+We conjecture that \emph{any} possible dynamic strategy for nested logit models has to suffer at least an $O(\sqrt{N})$ term in regret bound.

+Unfortunately, due to technical difficulty of constructing lower bounds for problem instances, we are unable to extend our lower bound constructions to more than $N=3$ items per nest.
+This is because our lower bound construction (to be presented later) uses only $N=3$ items per nest and therefore cannot deliver a lower bound depending on $N$.
+We thus leave the question of proving a matching $O(\sqrt{MNT})$ lower bound as an interesting yet challenging open problem. \end{remark} }

-In the rest of this section we provide the proof of Theorem \ref{thm:lower-bound}, while deferring proofs of several technical lemmas to the supplementary material.
+In the rest of this section, we provide the proof of Theorem \ref{thm:lower-bound}, while deferring proofs of several technical lemmas to the supplementary material.